Director

 Elvis Eze

-Elvis Eze is a fourth year undergraduate student completing a BSc in Psychology at the University of Victoria.
+Elvis Eze graduated with his BSc in Psychology from the University of Victoria.
 He has enjoyed working in the lab so far, and his areas of research interest revolve around topics such as acculturation and overall immigrant well-being.
 In his spare time, Elvis enjoys dancing and reading.